aerogear/graphback/docs/metadata.md

 It is apparent that the `comment` type does not have a `delete` mutation or a `deleted` subscription.

+## Datasource specific annotations

+### `@db`

+GraphQL migrations is a tool to create and update database tables for using relational databases with Graphback.
+It supports a ton of features by using the `@db` annotation.
+Please check [this](https://www.npmjs.com/package/graphql-migrations) page for complete documentation of it's features.

 ### `@versioned`

 The `versioned` annotation adds two fields to a model: `updatedAt` and `createdAt` which are then automatically managed by graphback.
 This annotation is **only** supported by the MongoDB data source as of now.